-Upon motion by Lynn Zimmerman, second by Sharon Kress, the minutes of the September 13, 2017 Directors’ Meeting were approved.
+Upon motion by Mike Julian, second by Richard Boas, Jr., the minutes of the December 13, 2017 Directors’ Meeting were approved.

-The Directors reviewed membership statistics and staff presented the applications, indicating they have all been completed in full, with each individual applying for an appropriate classification of membership.
-Upon motion by Tom Blefko, second by Lynn Zimmerman, the Directors approved the new members.
+The Directors reviewed membership statistics and staff presented the applications, indicating that they have all been completed in full with each individual applying for appropriate classification of membership.
+Upon motion by Tom Blefko, second by Jeff Funk, the Directors approved the new members.

-The Association’s Treasurer’s Report, as well as the MLS and Real Estate School Reports, were reviewed and upon motion by Doug Foltz, second by Tom Blefko, were accepted.
+The Association’s Treasurer’s Report, as well as the MLS and Real Estate School Reports, were reviewed; and upon motion by Mike Julian, second by Jennifer King, they were accepted.